ASainio/ASASSN-23ht/README.md

 Estimates: Teff: 7843.0	+-122.0, Radii Sun: 5.813, Dist PC: 4085.3601	+-486.1000

-Sectors: 34, 61 (10 is listed but outside fram)
+Sectors: 34, 61 (10 is listed but outside frame)

 Also in: The APASS (AAVSO)